Aeronautical knowledge is overwhelming initially, and talking about different flying stages can be confusing.

-The FAA knowledge test endorsement is all everyone talks about, but that is the last thing you must be concerned about.
+The FAA knowledge test endorsement is all everyone talks about, but that is the last thing that requires your concern.

-(you will not have to concern about FAA knowledge test endorsement if you follow the instructions in this article.)
+(you will not have to be concerned about FAA knowledge test endorsement if you follow the instructions in this article.)

 What is an endorsement?

-Flight instructors are authorized by FAA to certify student pilots with an endorsement.
+FAA authorizes flight instructors to certify student pilots with an endorsement.

-An endorsement is a proof that a student pilot is eligible for doing certain tasks during flight training.
+An endorsement proves that a student pilot is eligible for doing specific tasks during flight training.

 First, I want to discuss the private pilot knowledge test endorsement.

 What is a Private pilot knowledge test endorsement?

 Private pilot knowledge test endorsement is permission from a flight instructor, which guarantees that an individual is ready for the FAA private pilot knowledge test.

 A student pilot can take the FAA knowledge test anytime after finishing PPL ground school.